Top 50 Docker Tools

 - Maintain security with continuous monitoring and configurable security.

 Sumo Logic’s cloud-native log review provides analysis and monitoring to allow teams to troubleshoot their application and infrastructure problems.
 This analysis and monitoring give teams the ability to make decisions based on data that can reduce the time allocated toward security investigation and operational issues.

 Sumo Logic delivers real-time metrics that teams can then analyze.
 Because this tool is analytic-driven, it becomes easier for companies to establish operational issues so that they can address them and handle these issues appropriately.

 - Use predictive analysis to detect abnormal behaviors early in the process to ensure they do not reach customers.

 - Quickly troubleshoot issues to decrease the amount of support tickets that come through.

-- Use reports to analyze data and detect issues that arise to remediate appropriately.
+- Use reports to analyze data and detect issues that arise to remediate them appropriately.

 Sysdig can also help keep containers secure by blocking threats and identifying vulnerabilities.
 In doing so, containers can meet requirements and track audit activity.

 - Monitor your containers to gain full visibility and security.